Kyo laquerware Kyo shikki

 Elegant, subtle and durable handicrafts

-Tradition handed down from the Heian Period
+Tradition handed down from the Heian period

-The characteristic of Kyo Ware is its wood grain, which is thinner and has a more delicate air than the grains of other forms of lacquer ware.
-It is fair to say that this thinness further emphasizes its uniquely delicate nature.
-Traditional handicrafts produced as Kyo Ware are not limited just to dining ware such as chopsticks and multi-tiered food boxes.
-There are also tea utensils such as small tea caddies, hearth frames and shelves for the storage of tea utensils; congratulatory gift articles such as trays and books; and furniture items such as cabinets, display cases and flower vases.
+Kyo lacquerware (called Kyo shikki in Japanese) is produced in the Kyoto area.
+Since it developed at the same time as the tea ceremony culture, this craft possesses a wabi-sabi* quality.
+Kyo lacquerware has a thinner and more delicate wood grain than the grain of other lacquerware.
+This thinness strongly emphasizes the uniquely delicate nature of the craft.
+Kyo lacquerware is not limited just to dining ware like chopsticks and multi-tiered food boxes, but there are also tea utensils such as small tea caddies, hearth frames, and shelves for the storage of tea utensils.
+There are also congratulatory gift items such as trays and letter boxes, and furniture items such as cabinets, display cases, and flower vases.

 General Production Process